 Cap & Gown Information

-Caps and gowns will be available for order online beginning in mid-February.
+Caps and gowns will be available for order online once a ceremony date is announced.
 All commencement participants must dress in academic regalia.
 Cap and gown sets are $29.99 plus tax, payable when picked up at the ECC Bookstore.
 The Bookstore also has announcements available for purchase.
 They are $7.50 for a set of ten.
 If you have questions, the Bookstore can be reached at 636-584-6737.

 Graduates who have borrowed regalia from a former ECC graduate should email: firstname.lastname@example.org to notify the Registrar’s Office that they plan to participate in the ceremony.
 This regalia must be a match to what is being sold in the Bookstore.